 7.1.2 The new flat-rate state pension

-From April 2016 for those new to attaining the state pension age (SPA) the state basic and additional pensions has been replaced by a single flat-rate pension (originally announced as £155.65 a week).
+From April 2016 for those new to attaining the state pension age (SPA) the state basic and additional pensions have been replaced by a single flat-rate pension (for 2018/19 of £164.35 a week).

-In 2016/17, the UK government’s assessment of the minimum weekly income required by pensioners was £155.60 for a single person and £237.55 for a couple (whether married or not).
-Consequently, for a single pensioner, the basic state pension in 2016/17 was only three-quarters of the minimum means-tested income that a pensioner was deemed to need.
+For 2018/19, the UK government’s assessment of the minimum weekly income required by pensioners is £163.00 for a single person and £248.80 for a couple (whether married or not).

 This contrasts with the situation in the mid-1980s, when the basic state pension was about the same as the minimum level of income that was deemed enough for a single householder to live on.
 Therefore, anyone relying solely on the basic state pension is now also eligible to claim a means-tested top up.